coleifer/peewee/docs/peewee/sqlite.rst

    :param date_str: A datetime, encoded as a string.
    :returns: The datetime with any timezone info stripped off.

-   The time is not adjusted in any way, the timezone is simply removed.
+   The time is not adjusted.
+Only the timezone is removed.

 .. function:: human_delta(nseconds, glue=', ')